How to get the best shipping rates for your startup

 You can reduce your shipping costs by analyzing your choice of carrier, service level, box size, shipping software, and more for savings opportunities.
 Here are a few tips to make sure you’re getting the best shipping rates for your startup.

 Focus on the shipping rates for your best-selling products

 Start by identifying your most popular orders and looking for ways to save on these shipments.
-If you’re just starting a business, target a few items that you think will sell well.
+If you’re just starting an ecommerce business, target a few items that you think will sell well.
 Closely monitor performance over the next year.

 Check the box sizes

 First, look for ways to minimize the box size.
 If your product is extremely popular, you may want to purchase customized boxes to fit the items perfectly in order to get a cheaper postage rate.
 Especially if your package weighs less than 20 pounds and is about the size of a shoebox, it can qualify for USPS Priority Mail Cubic pricing, which provides significant discounts based on the package’s dimensions.
 Also consider using padded envelopes and poly mailers.
 These packaging types are usually more cost effective because they take up less space in the delivery vehicle, so the carriers are able to transport more packages at once.

 Weight is a huge factor in the cost of shipping.
 Unfortunately, a package’s weight is hard to manipulate, because most of the package’s weight is already determined by the product weight.
 You have to get creative to decrease package weight.
 That might mean you should send two different packages to benefit from the affordable service levels that support lightweight packages.
 Whenever possible, take advantage of cost-effective delivery options like USPS First Class Package Service for packages up to 16 ounces.